-Right-click on the box to open the properties menu.
+Right-click on the box to open the Properties menu.
 Properties that can be changed are:

-Foreground: Changes the line color of the box.
+Foreground - Changes the line color of the box.

-Background: Changes the inside color of the box.
+Background - Changes the inside color of the box.

-Line Thickness: Changes the thickness of the box outline.
+Line Thickness - Changes the thickness of the box outline.
 Choose values from 1-6.

-Line Style: Changes the line style of the box outline.
-Choose from solid, dashed, dotted and more.
+Line Style - Changes the line style of the box outline.
+Choose from Solid, Dashed, Dotted, and more.

-Send to Back: Changes the layer of the tool.
-This option is used when more than one tool is in the same area of the chart.
-Click on Send to Back when you need to access a tool under the box.
+Send to Back - Changes the layer of the drawing.
+This option is used when more than one drawing is in the same area of the chart.
+Click on "Send to Back" when you need to access a drawing under the box.